paigenelmes/tweeter/README.md

 *Express your thoughts as you please!
 You can even use emojis.
 Remember to be polite!*

 ![Keep in mind that your tweets need to be under 140 characters.
 There's no room for essays!](https://github.com/paigenelmes/tweeter/blob/master/public/images/tweeter-character-limit.png)
 *Keep in mind that your tweets need to be under 140 characters.
-The*re's no room for essays!*
+There's no room for essays!*

 ## Getting Started